TezBaydu/Milestone-project-4-GraphicDesign/README.md

 # Bugs & Issues
 - django install
     When installing django, ensure it is done using command pips install django==3.2.9, django 3.4 version isn't applicable to **KWARGS.
-Boutique Ado project states django version used is 3.3.
     * Due to Gitpod update a new Gitpod Full Template has been produced to use and needs to be updated by following below.
 This is being done prior to deploymant or code testing.
     1. From the project directory, run this command:  curl https://raw.githubusercontent.com/Code-Institute-Org/gitpod-full-template/main/.gitpod.dockerfile > .gitpod.dockerfile  which will overwrite the old Dockerfile with the working one.
     2. Open your corrupted requirements.txt file in Gitpod, select and copy the contents.